tekknolagi/isdt/index.md

 ## Academic Integrity

-You are expected to adhere to [Tufts' Academic Integrity Policy][tufts-policy] in this course.
+You are expected to adhere to [NEU's Academic Integrity Policy][neu-policy] in this course.
 Plagiarism of code or answers to assignments is strictly prohibited, as is sharing answers with or accepting answers from others.